-- The community (residents and visitors) of the CoY can take action and contribute, and will also benefit via higher quality natural values in all areas of the municipality.
-The City of Yarra has been relatively conservative in resourcing community engagement in nature compared to other Councils.
+• The community (residents and visitors) of the CoY can take action and contribute, and will also benefit via higher quality natural values in all areas of the municipality.
+Council has been relatively silent in engaging the community with nature in recent years.
 Community groups are currently acting as a conduit for community engagement.
-This could be built on but should be complemented by investment in staff resources as well as augmenting relationships with existing community groups, recognising the work that they currently do and assisting them to build on that. - The community has emphasised the importance of ongoing ecological knowledge, innovation and trials in implementing more sophisticated approaches to on-ground biodiversity management.
-This could involve: - annual review of elements of ecological function - planning for ecological outcomes based on natural systems, species outcomes and corridors rather than by park/reserve - consideration of senescent (aging) vegetation and on ground management techniques to replace vegetation, possibly through natural recruitment - provision for trials and innovation in on-ground management and reintroductions - continuity in management and preserving/documenting ecological knowledge - coordination of land management across all land managers i.e. Parks Victoria and Melbourne Water - The Yarra Environment Strategy community engagement process has demonstrated that there is an appetite for integrating nature-focussed elements and habitat features into the private, streetscape and neighbourhood-scale realm.
-Community members believe this will result in benefits for health, wellbeing and amenity over and above the ecological benefits. - o Priority 1.
+This could be built on but should be complimented by investment in staff resources as well as augmenting relationships with existing community groups, recognising the work that they currently do and assisting them to build on that.

+- The community has emphasised the importance of ongoing ecological knowledge, innovation and trials in implementing more sophisticated approaches to on-ground biodiversity management.
+This could involve: - annual review of elements of ecological function - planning for ecological outcomes based on natural systems, species outcomes and corridors rather than by park/reserve - consideration of senescent (aging) vegetation and on ground management techniques to replace vegetation, possibly through natural recruitment - provision for trials and innovation in on-ground management and reintroductions - o continuity in management and preserving/documenting ecological knowledge - o coordination of land management across all land managers i.e. Parks Victoria and Melbourne Water - The Yarra Environment Strategy community engagement process has demonstrated that there is an appetite for integrating nature-focussed elements and habitat features into the private, streetscape and neighbourhood-scale realm.
+Community members believe this will result in benefits for health, wellbeing and amenity over and above the ecological benefits. - Priority 1.
 Everyday nature / greenscaping - Priority 2.
 Community engagement and capacity building, education and youth - Priority 3.
-Thriving neighbourhoods - Priority 4.
+Thriving neighbourhoods - o Priority 4.
 Take urgent action towards climate neutrality and zero waste - Priority 5.
 Council leadership - Priority 6.
 Support business sustainability - Urban Agriculture programs and activities which are already well established in the City of Yarra contributes to positive natural values outcomes and there are natural synergies which should be explored and strengthened through both this strategy and the Urban Agriculture strategy.
-Good working relationships will see improved outcomes in each complementary area.
+Good working relationships will see improved outcomes in each complimentary area.